KevinMarquette/kevinmarquette.github.io/_posts/2017-03-04-Powershell-DSL-example-RDCMan.md

 This is the second post in a series covering what a DSL is and how to write one.

 * Part 1: [Intro to Domain-Specific Languages](/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1)
-* Part 2: Writing a DSL for RDC Manager
+* Part 2: Writing a DSL for RDC Manager (This post)
 * Part 3: CmdLet based DSL design patterns (eta 3-13-2017)

 # Index